 Step 7 – Reinstatement, the Last Chance to stop an Illinois Foreclosure

 If all else fails, your foreclosure lawyer will recommend one final step that you can take to resolve the foreclosure without a judge.
 In Illinois, you have an absolute right to reinstate your loan within 90 days of the foreclosure complaint.
 While this can often cost upwards of $10,000 it is the only guaranteed way to get out of the courtroom.
 Keep in mind you will have to pay all your back-owed mortgage principal, the interest, the escrow fees and the attorney fees.
+Anyone else who has a lien that crept up might need to get paid too.
 While it certainly isn’t cheap, certainty is often worth it.
 If you ever do wish to reinstate the loan, your Illinois foreclosure attorney will know exactly which number to call to get an up-to-date figure.